About the Alleged Farm

 Thus we regularly cultivate 65 different vegetables, herbs and fruits—just about anything we think might taste good and survive in this northern climate.
 Our crop list has over the years included artichokes, epazote, husk cherries, shallots, kohlrabi and lemon grass.
 Even some of our more ordinary crops might look unfamiliar.
 We grow a range of new and heirloom varieties rarely seen in stores because their value lies in their flavor, not their ability to withstand the rigors of long distance shipping—varieties such as the red-skinned French Fingerling potato, the orange Persimmon tomato and the bronze-leafed Sierra Batavian lettuce.
 In addition to our annual crops, we have a small pie cherry orchard that is starting to bear fruit (much to the birds delight) and rows of strawberries, raspberries and currants that usually produce a good crop (much to my younger son’s delight).

 We have sold our produce at various farmers’ markets in the area since we started the farm.
 At present we attend the Saturday market in Glens Falls.
-In 1998 we started selling CSA shares, and we now have 180 members and ten drop-off sites in the Albany area.
+In 1998 we started selling CSA shares, and we now have an 85 member CSA with 12 drop-off sites in the Capitol region.
 We also sell directly to individuals and to institutions.

-In addition to using sustainable farming practices to ensure the long-term health of our land, we have placed a conservation easement on 120 acres of our farm.
+In addition to using sustainable farming practices to ensure the long-term health of our land, we have placed a conservation easement on our farm.
 This easement, held by the Agricultural Stewardship Association, guarantees that this land will be preserved as open farmland forever.